fedoranimus/todoist-api/source/includes/_workflow.md

 --------- | -----------
 token | User's API token (returned on successful login).
 Else the session cookie is used. seq_no | Sequence number.
 On the initial request you should pass `0`.
-On all other requests you should pass the last `seq_no` you received from the server. seq_no_global | Global sequence number.
-On the initial request you should pass `0`.
-On all other requests you should pass the last `seq_no_global` you received from the server. resource_types | This parameter controls which resources to fetch from the server.
+On all other requests you should pass the last `seq_no` you received from the server. resource_types | This parameter controls which resources to fetch from the server.
 It can be useful for speeding up the load of most important user's data (like the list of projects and tasks) and to get the rest of the data asynchronously later on.
 It should be a JSON-encoded list of strings.
 For example, `["projects", "labels", "filters"]`.
 Below is the list of recognizable values for strings: `projects` for the list of projects, `items` for list of tasks, `labels` for the list of labels, `notes` for the list of notes, `filters` for the list of filters, `reminders` for the list of reminders, `locations` for the list of locations, `user` for the user's details, `live_notifications` for the list of live notifications, `day_orders` for the list of day orders, `collaborators` for the list of collaborators, and `all` for all the above.
 In order to include the notification settings (that is needed on platforms that implement native notifications), the `notification_settings` has to explicitly be included in the list of resource types.

 ### Optional parameters